There's oh so many beautiful places to travel to

-It’ll cost about 9zl (which is just a couple US dollars), take you just a few minutes, and is hilarious; the entire house is upside down…all the bedrooms, bathroom and kitchen!
+It’ll cost about 9zl (which is just a couple US dollars), takes you just a few minutes to see and is hilarious; the entire house is upside down…all the bedrooms, bathroom and kitchen!
 The tilted ground will really test your balance and photo inside is worth taking.

 Here's the address: aleja 3 Maja, Zakopane 34-505, Poland

 End your day of adventuring by exploring Zakopane’s vibrant Krupowki Street.
 You’ll find local sheep cheese markets, ice cream shops and enough souvenir stores to keep you busy the whole night (plus a Starbucks and a Costa Coffee).
 As ahead's up, stores tend to be rather expensive, catering to the tourists that come to visit Zakopane, but it's a fun part of town to just people watch or grab a little snack.

 Even if you aren’t looking to shop, just enjoy the walk down the busy street; most restaurants cook with wood-fired stoves so the mountain air is perfumed with a smokey campfire scent.
 You can explore the shops for yourself or sign up for a free walking tour that starts near the charming post office on Krupowki Street.

 Places To Eat

 A popular restaurant serving up local dishes for a backpacker price.
 We are big fans of ordering pierogi but the potato cakes are also delish.
 On the menu you'll also find lots of potatoes, soups, dumplings and schnitzel like dishes.